vish9812/analog/README.md

   - **Errors Only**: Isolate and focus on error log entries.
   - **Summary View**: Filter on any of the key aspect of the Summary View.

-- **Logs Context**: Even when a filter is applied, you can access the context around the current log entry.

 - **Log File Comparison**:

   - **Compare Two Log Files**: Compare two log files and identify what changed by reviewing newly added or removed log entries.

 - **Create and Download a Filtered Subset**: Define filtering criteria to extract a specific subset of logs.
 You can also compare two subsets of a single log file to track changes.

+- **Logs Context**: Even when a filter is applied, you can access the context around the current log entry.

-- **Time Jumps**: Navigate through log data in subsets whenever there is a break of more than 13 minutes.
+- **Time Jumps**: Navigate through log data in subsets whenever there is a time break of certain minutes.

-- **Highlighted JSON Syntax**: Log entries with JSON data are automatically highlighted for improved readability.

-- **Highlighted Errors**: Errors in log entries are highlighted, making them stand out for quick identification.

-## Prerequisite
+## Prerequisite:

-- Ensure you have Python 3 [installed](https://www.python.org/downloads/) on your system then you can simply execute the Python server command to run the app.
-- Otherwise host the `index.html` manually on any server of your preference.
+Install [Bun](https://bun.sh/docs/installation) to run as CLI.

 ## Getting Started